deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 “Oh lovely!”
 Nofl chirped.
 “My favourite customer!
 One of them, anyway… Where is he?”

-This time o’ the day?”
+"This time o’ the day?”
 Powell thought about it. “...the Doghouse, I expect.”

 “…Oh.
 Well.
 I shall have to mount an expedition, then!
 Before my colleagues arrive.”